For the best experience on the Abcam website please upgrade to a modern browser such as Google Chrome

 If you continue without changing your cookie settings, we'll assume you’re happy with this.

-How to find the antibodies most suitable for your experiments.
+How to find the right primary or secondary antibody most suitable for your experiments.

-The nature of the sample determines which antibody is most appropriate.
+The nature of your sample will determine which antibody is most appropriate.
 Consider the following aspects:

 For techniques using samples that do not contain endogenous immunoglobulin (IgG), the choice of host species of the primary antibody is less critical.
 An example is western blotting of a cell lysate that is not expected to contain IgG.
 However, tissue lysates and tissue culture supernatants that contain serum will contain immunoglobulins.
 IgG will appear in western blots of reduced, denatured samples as bands at 50 and 25 kDa corresponding to the heavy and light chains of the IgG molecule.

-Labels are conjugated (joined) to antibodies in order to visualize the binding of the antibody.
+Labels are conjugated to antibodies to visualize presence of the target protein.
 The choice of label depends on the experimental application.
-Read our useful guide on how to choose the correct conjugated secondary antibody.